 Her expertise includes international and European tax law, international tax good governance, responsible tax behaviour, digitalisation, new technologies and taxation, fundamental taxpayers’ rights, and ethics of taxation.
 Her research is mainly interdisciplinary-oriented.
 In her research projects she collaborates with psychologists, philosophers, economists, engineers, mathematicians, and social and political scientists.
 She holds the Deloitte Research Grant on “Digitalisation and transfer pricing” and the Tiberghien Research Grant on “Taxation of artificial intelligence”.
 She supervises an interdisciplinary team of eight PhD researchers and one voluntary researcher.
 In 2015, her research was awarded with the Ius Commune Prize of the Ius Commune Research School (Amsterdam).

 At the University of Antwerp she teaches “International Tax Law”, “European Tax Law” and “Corporate Taxation”.
 She is the coordinator of the Module Tax law of the Master Program of the Law Faculty.
 She is also founder and coordinator of the International Summer School “Legal Technology and Legal Innovation” of the University of Antwerp and of two programs of continuing education, i.e. “Transfer Pricing” and “Coding for Lawyers”.
 The students awarded her with the prize for best professor 2018-2019 (the “Gobelijntje”).

-She is a member of the Audit Committee of the University of Antwerp, National Reporter for the Observatory on the Protection of Taxpayers’ Rights (IBFD, Amsterdam) and member of the European Association of Tax Law Professors (EATLP).
-She is also a member of the Editorial Board of Tijdschrift voor Fiscaal Recht and of counsel at Tiberghien Lawyers.
+Anne Van de Vijver is a member of the Audit Committee of the University of Antwerp, National Reporter for the Observatory on the Protection of Taxpayers’ Rights at the IBFD (Amsterdam), member of the European Association of Tax Law Professors, member of the editorial board of Tijdschrift voor Fiscaal Recht and Of counsel at Tiberghien Lawyers.